divonlan/genozip-docs/docs/opt-help.rst

 ..
-   (C) 2020-2022 Black Paw Ventures Limited.
+   (C) 2020-2022 Genozip Limited.
 All rights reserved.

 .. option:: -T, --files-from filename.
 An alternative to providing input file names on the command line. filename it a textual file containing a newline-separated list of files.
 If filename is - (a hyphen) data is taken from stdin rather than a file.